unfoldingWord/dcs-local/README.md

 # DCS local
 A local installation of Door43 Content Service (DCS), empowering teams without a proper internet connection to have the full DCS experience on the local network.

+# Used terms
+**Production DCS** - the DCS server residing on the internet.
+This would normally be the server behind the `git.door43.org` URL.

+**Source language** - language that functions as a source for translation work

+**Source organization** - the organization that functions as the source for all translation work.
+This can be for example `unfoldingWord`.

+**Source repository** - a repository that holds sources used as reference for translation.

+**Target language** - language that is being translated into

+**Target organization** - the local organization, in which all the translation work will be done.

+**Target repository** - a repository that holds translated resources.

 # Overview
 To setup a local DCS server, a couple of steps are needed.